ehardacre/PeakPackage/README.md

 ## Usage

-import the PeakPackage in the App file and athe ContentView.swift file: `import PeakPackage`
+import the PeakPackage in the App file and the ContentView.swift file: `import PeakPackage`

 ### App File: